• Skip to primary navigation

 • Beef stock or broth: You can use chicken stock or vegetable broth instead; made from a cube is fine.
 The needed amount is small, so I am not particular about what I use.

-• Semi-starchy or all-purpose potatoes are also fine.
+• Potatoes: Starchy, semi-starchy, or all-purpose potatoes are also fine.
+Check out the Irish Fish Pie, too.

 How to make shepherd's pie in the cast-iron skillet?